If you’re looking for an effective way to stay fit without breaking the bank, then building a minimalist home gym is the perfect solution.

 You can get this foam roller in several different colors.
 Plus, it comes with an eBook guide on how to get the most out of your foam roller.

 Yoga mats are a great addition to your minimalist home gym.
 They give you a surface to work out on that can be easily cleaned and rolled up for storage.
-Plus, they add a little cushion to the floor which is especially helpful for stretching or other exercises that involve getting down onto the floor.
+Plus, they add a little cushion to the floor which is especially helpful for stretching, doing a core workout while pregnant, and other exercises that involve getting down onto the floor.

 There are so many different yoga mats that you can get, but this one on Amazon is both highly recommended and budget-friendly.